Do you want to create a seamless checkout experience in your WooCommerce store and reduce cart abandonment?

 To enable the Express Checkout, turn the toggle button and then hit Confirm.

-Lastly, you need to click on choose the mode weather test or live and then save the settings.
+Lastly, click the mode (test or live), then save the settings.

-Note: It's recommended to check the whole process first with test mode.
+Note: It's recommended to first check the entire process in test mode.

 Clicking on 'Save and Review Settings' will integrate Stripe with your WooCommerce store.